holaneu/textio/README.md

 # Textio
 Simple plain text modifier in HTML + JS.
 Just textarea + buttons with JS tranformation functions.
-Also create simple flash cards by one click, based on plain text from textarea.
+Also create simple flash cards on one click, based on plain text from textarea.

 ## Tranformation functions: